serverless/blog/posts/2017-05-01-serverless-air-episode-two.md

   - DavidWells
 ---

-In this episode, Jared Short from Trek10 joins us to share his take on the serverless ecosystem and where it's headed into the future
+In this episode, Jared Short from Trek10 joins us to share his take on the serverless ecosystem.
+We get his take on where he thinks the serverless world is headed.

+We dive into current challenges in the space while discussing his #AWSWishlist for 2017 and touch on why servers still have their place in the stack.

+He also goes into detail on Trek10's auto scaling dynamoDB project

+Enjoy the video or checkout the audio

+<iframe width="560" height="315" src="https://www.youtube.com/embed/oKd47AQW99I" frameborder="0" allowfullscreen></iframe>

 ## Transcript